-- established, a completed initial license application packet for an applicant shall be submitted to and approved by the department prior to an applicant providing CRF completed initial licensing packet shall include: - a. completed application and non-refundable fee; - b. current Office of the State Fire Marshal approval for occupancy; - c. current Office of Public Health, Sanitarian Services approval; - d. current city fire department approval, if applicable; - e. city or parish building permit office approval, if applicable; - f. local zoning approval, if applicable; - g. copy of proof of current general liability and current property insurance for facility; - h. copy of current proof of insurance for vehicle(s) used to transport residents or children of residents; - i. organizational chart or equivalent list of staff titles and supervisory chain of command; - j. verification of experience and educational requirements for the program director résumé and proof of educational requirement; - k. verification of experience and educational requirements for the service plan manager résumé and proof of educational requirement;
+- 2. After the residential home's location has been established, a completed initial license application packet for an applicant shall be submitted to and approved by the department prior to an applicant providing CRF services.
+The completed initial licensing packet shall include: - a. completed application and non-refundable fee; - b. current Office of State Fire Marshal approval for occupancy; - c. current Office of Public Health, Sanitarian Services approval; - d. current city fire department approval7 (if applicable); - e. city or parish building permit office approval τ (if applicable); - f. local zoning approval, (if applicable); - g. copy of proof of current general liability and current property insurance for facility; - h. copy of current proof of insurance for vehicle(s) used to transport residents or children of residents; - i. organizational chart or equivalent list of staff titles and supervisory chain of command;

+- j. verification of experience and educational

-- 1. list of consultant/contract staff to include name, contact info, and responsibilities; - m. copy of program philosophy and goals plan; - n. copy of table of contents of all policy and procedure manuals; list of all staff to include staff's name and position; - o. copy of evacuation plan; list of the names and addresses of owners of privately owned agencies; - p. copy of house rules and regulations; list of the names and addresses of its' members and officers if a corporation, partnership, or association; - q. copy of grievance process; documentation of a charter, partnership agreement, constitution, articles of association, or bylaws if a corporation, partnership, or association; - r. a floor sketch or drawing of the premises to be licensed; - t. any owner/owners of a child residential facility shall provide documentation of a Louisiana State Police fingerprint based satisfactory criminal record check for all staff including all owners and operators of the facility, as required by R.S.
-46:51.2 and 15:587.1.
-CBC shall be dated no earlier than 30 days before the application has been received by the Licensing Section; - u. documentation of completed state central registry disclosure form (SCR 1) noting no justified (valid) finding of abuse and/or neglect for all staff including owners and operators (SCR 1 shall be dated no earlier than 30 days before the application has been received by the Licensing Section) or a determination from the Risk Assessment Panel or
+requirements for the program director résumé and proof of educational requirement; - k. verification of experience and educational requirements for the service plan manager résumé and proof of educational requirement; - l. list of consultant/contract staff to include name, contact info, and responsibilities; - m. copy of program philosophy and goals plan; - nm. copy of table of contents of all policy and procedure manuals; list of all staff to include staff's name and position; - o. copy of evacuation plan; list of the names and addresses of owners of privately owned agencies; - p. copy of house rules and regulations; list of the names and addresses of its' members and officers if a corporation, partnership, or association; - q. copy of grievance process; documentation of a charter, partnership agreement, constitution, articles of association, or bylaws if a corporation, partnership, or association; - $\underline{\mathbf{r}}\underline{\mathbf{n}}$. a floor sketch or drawing of the premises to be licensed; - \underline{so} . any other documentation or information required by the department for licensure; and - tp. any owner/owners of a child residential facility shall provide documentation of a Louisiana State Police fingerprint based satisfactory criminal record check for all staff including all owners of the facility as noted in Section be dated no earlier than 30 days before the application has been received by the Licensing Section;